mcv-m6-video/mcv-m6-2023-team4/Week 4/README.md

 Libraries have been installed from the code repositories following their respective tutorials.
 See the task_1_2.ipynb notebook for implementation links to the off-the-shelf methods and a visualisation/library setup demo with the image 000045_10.png.

 ## Task 1.3
 See the task1_3.ipynb for implementation.
-The data folder contains the obtained results in MOT16 challenge format.
+The data folder contains the obtained results in TrackEval format.

 ## Task 2